costafacchini/geometric_shapes/README.md

 - [] Returns 200 OK on success or 422 Unprocessable Entity on validation errors;

 GET /circles?center_x=X&center_y=Y&radius=R&frame_id=ID
-- [] Lists all circles completely within the specified radius (in centimeters) from a central point, optionally filtered by square;
+- [] Lists all circles completely within the specified radius (in centimeters) from a central point, optionally filtered by frame;
 - [] Returns 200 OK with the list of circles;

 GET /fames/:id
-- [] Returns details of a square, including:
+- [] Returns details of a frame, including:
   - [] x position
   - [] y position
   - [] total number of circles